What are anal injuries?

-Injuries to the anal region are often caused by changes in bowel function like diarrhoea or constipation.
+Injuries to the anal region are often caused by changes in bowel function such as diarrhoea or constipation.
 These can cause pain and irritation, damage the skin around the anus and sometimes lead to bright red blood spotting on toilet paper or in the toilet bowl.

 Sometimes the muscles in and around the anal region go into spasm, and this can lead to a tightening of the sphincter that makes passing stool painful.
 It can also cause a tear, called an anal fissure, which can bleed.

-If an object, such as a sex toy, is still in place, it needs to be removed urgently by a doctor.
+If an object, such as a sex toy, is lodged in the rectum, it needs to be removed urgently by a doctor.
 Go to the nearest emergency department (ED).

 Self-care of anal injuries